patrickwharton/patw/README.md

 My personal Polarsteps data is slightly inconsistent with the reality, but that's entirely user error.

-This website ugly, purple? what on earth were you thinking?
+This website ugly, purple? seriously?

 There's nowhere near enough comments...